inorbit-ai/rmf_inorbit_examples/rmf_inorbit_demos/README.md

 All log messages are logged to the console.
 If you are having trouble, look for warnings or errors.
 You can use [`rqt_console`](https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools/Using-Rqt-Console/Using-Rqt-Console.html), which is included in our docker image.

 If you inspect the ROS2 environment you will see the following the features listed below were launched.
 Most are part of `RMF` functionality.
-To see exactly which are being launched by our fleet adapter, see [here](https://github.com/inorbit-ai/rmf-inorbit-internal/blob/main/rmf_inorbit_fleet_adapter/README.md) (TODO: point to specific section).
+To see exactly which are being launched by our fleet adapter, see [here](https://github.com/inorbit-ai/ros_amr_interop/tree/humble-devel/rmf_inorbit_fleet_adapter/rmf_inorbit_fleet_adapter#nodes).
 If you see certain nodes are missing, the system might be malfunctioning.

 ### Nodes